-Working together, Alan Cameron, an Education Specialist with Soundtrap, and John Molloy, Senior Creative Learning and Engagement Officer at Peter Pan Moat Brae Trust, reached out to the local schools defining the concept.
-When teacher and organizer Mandy Whorlow of Portpatrick Primary got on board the project took shape and student projects developed.
+Working together, Alan Cameron, an Education Specialist with Soundtrap, and John Molloy, Senior Creative Learning and Engagement Officer at Peter Pan Moat Brae Trust, reached out to the local schools to define the concept.
+Mandy WHorlow of Portpatrick Primary jumped on board and the project took shape.

 Read more about Inspiring a New Generation of Storytellers